cherrypy/cherrypy/sphinx/source/index.rst

 Global server settings
 ######################

-To configure the HTTP server, use the :func:`cherrypy.config.update()` method.
+To configure the HTTP and application servers, use the :func:`cherrypy.config.update()` method.

 .. code-block:: python